Jeddah: Al-Rahmah Mosque

-Sometimes referred to as the floating mosque because of its being built above water, this fascinating mix of old and new architecture was built in 1985.
+Sometimes referred to as the floating mosque because of its location above water, this mix of old and new architecture was built in 1985.
 It is a popular spot among tourists and natives looking to lounge by the seaside.

+King Saud Mosque

+Built in 1987 by Egyptian architect Abdel Wahed El Wakil, King Saud Mosque is the largest mosque in the city, displaying beautiful Islamic architecture.

 King Abdullah Sports City

 King Abdullah Sports City is a multi-use stadium used mostly for association football.
 It opened in 2014 north of Jeddah and has a full capacity of 62,241 spectators.
 It is the largest stadium in Jeddah, and the second-largest in Saudi Arabia.

-King Saud Mosque

-Built in 1987 by Egyptian architect Abdel Wahed El Wakil, King Saud Mosque is the largest mosque in the city, displaying beautiful Islamic architecture.

 NCB Tower

 Built in 1983 and believed to be the highest tower in Saudi Arabia during the 1980s, with a height of over 235 m, the National Commercial Bank was Saudi Arabia's first bank.